ElectroTechnique/electrotechnique.github.io/README.md

 ![](pcb.jpg)

 # Latest News
+**28th September 2020** - 19 sets of PCBs and front panels have sold on Tindie in 15 minutes.
+The waiting list is entirely emailed when stock goes on, which isn't ideal for people waiting since May.
+I'm endeavouring to get fortnightly orders from JLCPCB and hopefully everyone will have what they want within a couple of months.

 **23rd September 2020** -  T3.6 & T4.1 - Volume affects both digital and analogue audio.
 T3.6 firmware now at V1.27.